STYJ/Recur.eth/README.md

 # Recur.eth

-Recurring purchase of tokens on Ethereum in a permissionless manner.
+**Project has been discontinued.** Recurring purchase of tokens on Ethereum in a permissionless manner.

 ## Installation